-In life, every individual is different and each one behaves differently; and every behaviour is according to Tinbergen (1953) driven by "proximate causes, ontogeny, survival value, and phylogeny".
+In life, every individual is different and each one behaves differently; and every behavior is according to Tinbergen (1953) driven by "proximate causes, ontogeny, survival value, and phylogeny".
 (Recall the evolutionary maxim that "ontogeny recapitulates phylogeny" and both are tempered by changes in the surrounding environment).
-Environmental conditions are constantly changing, and individuals must, therefore, adapt their means of existence and behaviour to the changes over short, medium, and long geological periods.
+Environmental conditions are constantly changing, and individuals must, therefore, adapt their means of existence and behavior to the changes over short, medium, and long geological periods.
 In the process, those that are best adapted to the changes are selected to survive and perpetuate their kinds, while those that fail to adapt are eliminated naturally unless nature's challenges are mitigated.

-Conditions for Sustainable Co-Existence Peacefully and Free of Conflicts earth.
+Conditions for Sustainable Co-Existence Peacefully and Free of Conflicts

+Sustainable peaceful coexistence among humans shall only prevail provided their basic needs are being met (Maslow 1943) with the available natural resources within the limits of the earth.
 The primary requirement for action will be the development and sharpening of human intellectual and technological capacity to overcome the threats of shortages of needed resources for existence (Boserup, 1965).
-Intensification of agriculture and food production systems, ensuring territorial integrity and safety for everybody, and establishment of reciprocal and strategic defence mechanisms could be the required strategies.
-The approaches will have to involve actions in connection with the following strategic plans if conflicts and wars are to be avoided:
+Intensification of agriculture and food production systems, ensuring territorial integrity and safety for everybody, and establishment of reciprocal and strategic defense mechanisms could be the required strategies.
+The approaches will have to involve actions along the following strategic plans if conflicts and wars are to be avoided: